igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 This section provides an overview of how AVRTools works, starting with the foundational elements and then summarizing the modules that provide interfaces into the major hardware subsystems of the ATmega328 and ATmega2560 microcontrollers.
+Complete documentation is available in PDF form in the repository, or [online in HTML form] (http://igormiktor.github.io/AVRTools/).

 ## Foundational Elements and Concepts ##  {#Foundations}